pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 -->

 ### Dependencies
+None
 <!--
 This section must be completed when targeting beta to a release.
 -->

 ###### Does this feature depend on any specific services running in the cluster?
+A CCI Driver (daemonset) will be required to handle pods which need cci driver resource managment
 <!--
 Think about both cluster-level services (e.g. metrics-server) as well as node-level agents (e.g. specific version of CRI).
 Focus on external or